akshitagupta15june/Face-X/Awesome-face-operations/Video-BG-Substraction/readme.md

 luminance that is incorporated in B2 which is the shadow background model and B3 is taken as a safety

-## Development of Background Subtraction Algorithm
+## 5.Development of Background Subtraction Algorithm
 During run-time, the reference image is subtracted from the current image to obtain a mask which will highlight all foreground objects.
 Once the mask is obtained, the background model can be updated.
 There a four major steps in the background subtraction algorithm.
 These are detailed in the following subsections

 #### 1.Background Learning :
 for each incoming frame, at pixel level, we store the number of samples n, the sum of the observed vector a, b, c grouped as U and the sum of the cross-product of the observed vector d, e and f grouped as V .